What's Coming to Netflix in November 2022

 As always, you’ll want to check out what’s set to leave Netflix throughout November 2022, with dozens of movies and series currently scheduled to depart.
-Throughout November, you’ll also see some of Netflix’s Christmas lineup drop!
+You’ll also see some of Netflix’s Christmas lineup drop throughout November!

 Want to look further ahead?
 We’ve got you covered with a December 2022 Netflix Originals list here.